braughtg/CourseContainerTemplate/README.md

 This Template Repository provides tools for quickly creating Debian based course/application specific Docker containers that can be used as a virtual machine.

-Images such as these are ideal for building images for development environments or courses .
+Images such as these are ideal for providing fully configured development or course environments.
 For example:
 * An environment for teaching the linux/Unix command line.
-* Providing a web server, database and API handler (e.g. express) for a web development course.
+* Providing a fully configured web server, database and API framework for a full stack web development course.
 * Providing particular compilers, assemblers, etc... for a course that requires specialized tools.
 * Etc.

-The Docker container runs Debian Linux with an XFCE4 desktop environment and appears as shown here when in use.
+The Docker container created by this Template runs Debian Linux with an XFCE4 desktop environment and appears as shown here when in use.

 ![Debian XFCE4 desktop running in a VNC client](desktop.jpg)